 With such a wide variety of areas and suburbs in Pittsburgh, expats will have loads of options when it comes to deciding which neighbourhood suits them best.
 There’s something for everyone – from buzzing inner-city areas to tranquil family-friendly suburbs.
-Here are some options well worth considering.

 Affectionately known as the ‘Little Italy of Pittsburgh’, Bloomfield is popular among students and young professionals.
 Carnegie Mellon University and the University of Pittsburgh are both nearby, while the downtown area is just a 15-minute drive away.
 Public transport links are good, and the area is home to numerous authentic Italian restaurants and cafés.